EASYMAK777/employee-tracker/README.md

-    ## Installation
+    # Installation

     undefined

-    ## Usage
+    # Usage

-    to keep track and be able to update multiple employee trackers
+    to be used to keep track of employees, roles, and salaries

-    ##License
+    #License

     ![github License](https://img.shields.io/badge/licence--red.svg)

-    ## Contributing memebers
+    # Contributing memebers
     undefined

-    ## Tests
+    # Tests
-    just install all dependancies, and in command prompt enter node tracker.js.
-Press enter and all app will commence.
+    in command line type node tracker.js

-    ## Questsions
+    # Questsions

-    Contact me if you have questions at [GitHub](hittp:github.com/undefined] Or, email me at undefined)
+    Contact me if you have questions at [GitHub](hittp:github.com/ueasymak777] Or, email me at jplocallawncare@gmail.com)